-While change theorists explore the process of planned change from various perspectives, most would acknowledge the intellectual roots of their work stem from Kurt Lewin's laboratory.
-Scratch the surface of planned change theories and Lewin's spirit and conceptual framework will not be far below.
+While change theorists explore the process of planned change from various perspectives, most would acknowledge the intellectual roots of their work stem from Kurt Lewin’s laboratory.
+Scratch the surface of planned change theories and Lewin’s spirit and conceptual framework will not be far below.
+A German-born psychologist, Lewin was considered the “founder of social psychology.”
+What follows is an exploration of how Lewin’s work provided the deep root structure from which planned change theory has evolved.

 With organizations and their environments in a state of constant flux, organizational development researchers have been challenged to develop methodologies that enable fast yet comprehensive change.
 In response, a wide range of large-group change techniques has emerged, including future search, open space, simu-real, and search conference.